dhanushuUzumaki/100-days-of-code/log.md

 **Today's Progress**: Same as yesterday.. aimlessly went through node code.

 **Thoughts**: Nothing useful came of out of it yet.. maybe I should just stop it here and start with rougelike..

+### Day 5: Apr-17-18 Tuesday
+**Today's Progress**: Read about http/2 and played around with it in node. following a medium article.

+**Thoughts**: also read about class vs prototypal inheritance, nodejs streams and some patterns in react.. apart from trying out http/2 nothing much was done today.